 Externship courses for JD credit are offered only in the Fall and Spring semesters.
 Accelerated JD candidates must plan carefully with academic advisors because these courses are not offered during summer term.

 Eligibility is limited to students with a 2.40 or higher cumulative GPA in the semester before the externship semester.
 Please contact us for more information regarding the GPA requirement.
-Students must meet the following deadlines in order to remain eligible to enroll in an externship course.
+Students must meet application deadlines in order to remain eligible to enroll in an externship course.

-If you missed the most recent deadline but now want to participate, ask to be added to the numbered waitlist by emailing us at JDExternships@vermontlaw.edu.
+If you missed the deadline but now want to participate, ask to be added to the numbered waitlist by emailing us at JDExternships@vermontlaw.edu.
 Upon receipt of your complete application, you will be added to the waitlist.
-There is no guarantee any or all students will be admitted off of the waitlist.
+There is no guarantee students will be admitted off of the waitlist.
 Make sure you have other plans in place to meet your experiential credit degree requirement.

-Note: Submitting an application by November 1 does not mean you are committing to enroll in an externship for the following academic year but it does preserve your option to do so.
+Note: Submitting an application by November 1 does not mean you are committing to enroll in an externship but it does preserve your option to do so.
 All students who think an externship may be in their plans, should apply by the November 1 deadline.

-Externship Faculty may employ a lottery to balance enrollment for the Fall and Spring semesters in any given academic year.
+Externship faculty may employ a lottery to balance enrollment for the Fall and Spring semesters in any given academic year.
 Lottery results will be posted by December 1 of the year preceding the externship.
-Those students moved by the lottery from a preferred semester to a non-preferred semester may ask to be placed on a numbered waitlist for their preferred semester.
+Those students moved by the lottery from a preferred semester to a non-preferred semester may ask to be placed on the waitlist for their preferred semester.